All Episodes

 It's about the annihilation of Israel, and nothing has changed.

-It's what Hezbollah is about, is what is uh Iran is about.
+It's what Hezbollah is about.

-John Bolton said this so well today.
+And anybody who thinks, listen to Bolton, John Bolton said this so well today.

 A question, unidentified idiot reporter.

-What what would what would you answer to that?
+What would you answer to that?

-This is a different kind of situation, and I I'm not sure that sort of old thinking, conventional thinking works in a case like this.
+This is a different kind of situation, and I'm not sure that sort of old thinking, conventional thinking works in a case like this.

 I am going to explain what ceasefire means, ladies and gentlemen.

-Uh oh, yeah, we have what Tony Snow said to Helen Thomas yesterday.
+We have what Tony Snow said to Helen Thomas yesterday.

 Here, grab cut number eight before I explain to you what ceasefire means.

-Uh, and here's a portion of it from the White House press briefing yesterday.
+And here's a portion of it from the White House press briefing yesterday.

 It could have stopped the bombardment of Lebanon.